Dr. Christophers Vitalerbs - Herbal Vitamin/Mineral Supplement

 Is this too overwhelming and you would like to purchase it premixed?
 Land of Havilah Herbals, LLC: This is my online store that offers access to excellent quality herbs at great prices.
-We have premixed Dr. Christopher formulas, single herbs to mix the formulas yourself, and MUCH MORE available on our order form!
-Click here for more information.
+We have premixed Dr. Christopher formulas, single herbs to mix the formulas yourself, and MUCH MORE available at our online store.

 Here is a link to Dr. Christopher's informational website, Herbal Legacy: Vitalerbs